 Armenia's land borders with Azerbaijan and Turkey are closed.
 There are direct flights operating between Yerevan and Istanbul.
 Travel in the South Caucasus can be difficult and requires careful planning.

 Driving in Armenia may be dangerous due to local driving practices, poorly maintained roads and vehicles, and inadequate road signs.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Armenian emergency, police and medical services may take some time to reach remote regions.

-When you are in Armenia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Armenia, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.